 From inside your Microsoft Outlook Calendar:

-2. In the Add Calendar screen that appears, click into the Subscribe from Web option.
+In the Add Calendar screen that appears, select Subscribe from Web.

 Calendar for MacOS